jbcodeforce/jbcodeforce.github.io/docs/blogs/12-27-21/index.md

 ![](./images/components.png)
 **Figure 1: a component view of a simple solution**

-* Kafka producer(s) exposing REST API to get data from a IoT, mobile or webapp.
+* Kafka producer(s) (green boxes on the left) are exposing REST API to get data from external sources like IoT, mobile or webapp forms.
+They produce records to Kafka topic.
-* Kafka Brokers, in this article I will use IBM Event Streams
+* Kafka Brokers, in this article I will use IBM Event Streams which is a Kafka packaging with enhanced features.
-* A schema registry, [apicur.io](https://www.apicur.io/) which is in IBM Event Streams
+* A schema registry, based on the [apicur.io](https://www.apicur.io/) open source project which is also included in IBM Event Streams
-* One to many consumers, here an example of consumer using streaming processing to consume, process, and publish events.
+* One or more consumers (green boxes on the right), can consume order events, using streaming processing or actingg as a sink.
-* Integrate API management for both REST end points and asyncAPI definitions.
-The AsyncAPI is defined for Kafka binding.
+* Integrated API management (IBM API connect) to manage both REST end points and asyncAPI definitions.
+The AsyncAPI is defined for Kafka binding by connecting to the Event Stream Kafka Topic.
+It will work for any Kafka brokers.
-* Event end point gateway to control communication between consumers and kafka brokers
+* Event end-point gateway to control the communication between consumers and kafka brokers, and an API gateway is doing in REST APIs context.
 * S3 sink Kafka connector to move events for longer term storage like S3 buckets.
-We will use IBM cloud object storage.
+We will use IBM cloud object storage in the demonstration.
-* Elastic Search sink Kafka connector to move events to indexing and searching component like Elastic Search.
+* Elastic Search sink Kafka connector to move events to indexing and searching product like Elastic Search.
-* Egeria as a metadata management framework to manage metadata about brokers, topics, producer, streaming and consumer apps.
+* The open source project, Egeria as a metadata management framework to manage metadata about brokers, topics, producer, streaming and consumer apps.

 The numbered flows highlight :

 1. We should consider the developer of the producer application.
-This application can take different form, but let assume it will be a Java microprofile, reactive messaging app.
+This application can take different form, but let assume it will be a Java microprofile, reactive messaging app (based on [Quarkus](http://quarkus.io)).
 The application exposes REST resources defined via OpenApi document.
-During the development process the OpenAPI document will be pushed to an API management, and deployed to an API gateway (Step 1 in figure above).
+During the development process the OpenAPI document is created from JAXRS annotation, and is pushed to an API management, and deployed to an API gateway (Step 1 in figure above).
 1. When the application starts to be deployed, it produces events to the `orders` topic, the schemas defined for this messages, is pushed to a schema registry at mostly the same time as the message is published (Step 2).